My 7-year-old is begging for a backyard trampoline, but I'm concerned that she could hurt herself while jumping. Am I worried for nothing?

 Your worries about trampoline jumping are justified.

-Trampoline jumping poses a high risk of injury for both children and adults.
-Falling off a trampoline or using a trampoline incorrectly can result in strains, sprains, fractures and other injuries — including potentially serious head and neck injuries.
-In fact, the risk of injury is so high that the American Academy of Pediatrics (AAP) says that trampolines should never be used at home or in outdoor playgrounds.
-The AAP supports limited use of trampolines in supervised training programs, such as gymnastics and diving classes.
-But even then, strict safety guidelines must be followed.
+Trampoline jumping poses a high risk of injury for children.
+The activity can result in strains, sprains, fractures and other injuries — including potentially serious head and neck injuries.
+The risk of injury is so high that the American Academy of Pediatrics strongly discourages the use of trampolines at home.

-If you choose to buy a trampoline despite the risks, follow these safety rules:
+If you choose to buy a trampoline despite the risks, follow these important safety rules:

 - Use safety nets and pads.
-Install a trampoline enclosure — a special net designed to surround the trampoline — and cover the trampoline's springs, hooks and frame with shock-absorbing pads.
-Regularly check the equipment for tears and detachments.
+Install a trampoline enclosure — a special net designed to surround the trampoline — and cover the trampoline's frame, springs and surrounding landing surfaces with shock-absorbing pads.
+Regularly check the equipment for tears, detachments and deterioration.

 - Place the trampoline on level ground.
-Make sure it's a safe distance from trees and other structures.
-Better yet, place the trampoline in a pit so the jumping surface is at ground level.
+Make sure it's a safe distance from trees and other hazards.

 - Limit trampoline activity.
-Allow only one person to use the trampoline at a time — and never without supervision.
+Allow only one person to use the trampoline at a time.
 Don't allow somersaults or other potentially risky moves on the trampoline.

 See more Expert Answers

 - Wootton M, et al. Trampolining injuries presenting to a children's emergency department.
 Emergency Medicine Journal.
 2009;26:728.